 Bigon tells the Doctor that Monarch punished him once by locking him in a drawer for 100 years.

-Sue: At least he was spared the Chinese dragon dancing for a bit.
+Sue: At least he was spared the Chinese dragon dancing for a while.

-I hate to break to you, folks, but Sue is starting to have second thoughts about Adric.
+I hate to break it to you, folks, but Sue is beginning to have second thoughts about Adric.

-Sue: I am going right off Adric.
+Sue: I’m going right off him.
 From genius to git in three episodes.
 It’s either his hormones or the writer is a ****ing idiot.

 Tegan is still freaking out in the TARDIS.

 Sue: Take some Valium!
-Look at me – I’m biting my nails.
-She puts me on edge.
-How long does Tegan stick around for?
+Look at me, I’m actually biting my nails because she puts me on edge.
+How long does Tegan stick around?

 Me: Not long.

 Sue: Good.
-My nerves couldn’t take much more of this.
+My nerves can’t take much more of this.

-Sue: Bullshit.
+Sue: Bullshit!
 And where does she think she’s going, anyway?
-She just left her friends behind to die, just so she could go to her boring little job.
+She just left her friends behind to die so she could go back to her boring little job.
 I hate Tegan.
 I can’t believe you made me name one of our cats after her.

-The episode concludes with the Doctor facing a beheading.
+The episode concludes with the Doctor facing a beheading, despite Adric’s protestations.

 Sue: Oh, shut up, Adric.
 It’s too late for that now.
 Good cliffhanger, though.
 If in doubt, threaten to chop somebody’s head off.

-Sue: And I fancy the pants off him.
+Sue: He fancies the pants off him.
 Ribbit.

 Adric begs Monarch to spare the Doctor’s life, too.

 Sue: He’s a pushover.
-Buy him some chocolates, then he’ll definitely change his mind.
+Buy him some flowers and chocolates and he’ll definitely change his mind.

 Sue: Would you like me to interfere with your monopticons, Neil?

-The Doctor pretends to take Monarch’s side.
-Adric laps it up.
+When the Doctor pretends to take Monarch’s side, Adric laps it up.

-The Doctor gives Adric a bollocking for being such a dick.
+At which point, the Doctor bollocks Adric for being such a dick.

 Sue: It’s not even a subtext any more.

-Monarch will use Adric as his emissary on Earth.
+Monarch has decided to use Adric as his emissary on Earth.

 Sue: And Earth will piss their pants laughing.

-Sue: With any luck, the next button she presses will result in the TARDIS landing on top of that dancing dragon, and then they can all just piss off.
-This is ridiculous.
+Sue: With any luck, the next button she presses will result in the TARDIS landing on top of that dancing dragon, and then they can all piss off home.
+Because this is ridiculous.

-Sue: They must be bored of this channel by now.
+Sue: Surely they must be bored of this by now.
 I know I am.

-Persuasion is especially pleased when Topless Male Wrestling Hour begins.
+Persuasion is especially excited when the time comes for Topless Male Wrestling Hour.

-Sue: This is her favourite programme.
-She’s got all of these on tape.
+Sue: This is definitely her favourite programme.
+I bet she’s got all of these on tape.

-The Doctor must take a spacewalk to reach his TARDIS, which has materialised outside the ship.
+The Doctor will have to risk a spacewalk in order to reach his TARDIS, which has materialised outside the ship.

-Sue: All this all because Tegan is a ****ing idiot.
-This has nothing to do with the villains.
+Sue: All this carry on because Tegan is a ****ing idiot.
+This has nothing to do with the villains, you know.
 If it wasn’t for Tegan, this would be over by now.

 Sue: The Doctor should ground them for a month when this is all over.
-He should have three adventures on his own while they are locked in their bedrooms.
-That will teach them.
+He should have three adventures on his own while they stay locked in their bedrooms.
+That’ll teach them.

 Sue: Why is he stuck in a camp waiter pose?

-The Doctor tries again.
-This time it’s Enlightenment’s turn to mess things up and the Doctor is set adrift in space.
-He uses his cricket ball to save himself.
+The Doctor tries again, only this time Enlightenment messes things up and he is set adrift in space.
+Thankfully, he has a cricket ball in his pocket, which he uses to save himself.
+Obviously.

 But it’s not all bad news.

 Sue: Having said that, it doesn’t look too bad.
-They are really trying.
+They’re really trying.
 It’s a nice special effect.

-The Doctor enters the console room and Sue can’t believe he doesn’t give Tegan a slap.
+When the Doctor enters the console room, Sue can’t believe he didn’t give Tegan a slap.